Gravito-electromagnetic analogies: The gravito-electromagnetic analogy based on tidal tensors

 Note however that Eqs. (\ref{eq:EgravTrace})-(\ref{eq:BianchiIdTidalTensors}) are not a set of six \emph{independent} equations (only five), as Eqs. (\ref{eq:BianchiIdTidalTensors}b), (\ref{eq:BianchiIdTidalTensors}c) and (\ref{eq:SpaceSpaceEinsteinTidal}) are not independent; using the latter, together with (\ref{eq:BianchiIdTidalTensors}b)/(\ref{eq:BianchiIdTidalTensors}c), one can obtain the remaining one, (\ref{eq:BianchiIdTidalTensors}c)/(\ref{eq:BianchiIdTidalTensors}b).

 The gravitational field equations are summarized and contrasted with their electromagnetic counterparts in Table \ref{analogy}.
-Eqs.~(\ref{analogy}.4b)-(\ref{analogy}.5b), (\ref{analogy}.7b)-(\ref{analogy}.8b) are very similar in form to Maxwell Eqs.~(\ref{analogy}.4a)-(\ref{analogy}.8a); they are their \emph{physical} gravitational analogues, since both are the traces and antisymmetric parts of tensors $\{E_{\alpha\beta},\ B_{\alpha\beta}\}\leftrightarrow\{\mathbb{E}_{\alpha\beta},\ \mathbb{H}_{\alpha\beta}\}$, which we know, from equations (\ref{analogy}.1) and (\ref{analogy}.2), to play analogous physical roles in the two theories.
-Note this interesting aspect of the analogy: if one replaces, in Eqs.~(\ref{Et})-(\ref{Banti}), the electromagnetic tidal tensors ($E_{\alpha\beta}$ and $B_{\alpha\beta}$) by the gravitational ones ($\mathbb{E}_{\alpha\beta}$ and $\mathbb{H}_{\alpha\beta}$), and the charges by masses (i.e., density $\rho_{c}$ and current $j^{\alpha}$ of charge by density $\rho$ and current $J^{\alpha}$ of mass), one \emph{almost} obtains Eqs.~(\ref{analogy}.4b)-(\ref{analogy}.5b), (\ref{analogy}.7b)-(\ref{analogy}.8b), apart from a factor of 2 in the source term in (\ref{analogy}.5b) and the difference in the source of Eq.~(\ref{Et}), signaling that in gravity pressure and stresses contribute as sources.
+Eqs.~(\ref{analogy}.4b)-(\ref{analogy}.5b), (\ref{analogy}.7b)-(\ref{analogy}.8b) are very similar in form to Maxwell Eqs.~(\ref{analogy}.4a)-(\ref{analogy}.8a); they are their \emph{physical} gravitational analogues, since both are the traces and antisymmetric parts of the tensors $\{E_{\alpha\beta},\ B_{\alpha\beta}\}\leftrightarrow\{\mathbb{E}_{\alpha\beta},\ \mathbb{H}_{\alpha\beta}\}$, which we know, from equations (\ref{analogy}.1) and (\ref{analogy}.2), to play analogous physical roles in the two theories.
+Note this interesting aspect of the analogy: if one replaces, in Eqs.~(\ref{Et})-(\ref{Banti}), the electromagnetic tidal tensors ($E_{\alpha\beta}$ and $B_{\alpha\beta}$) by the gravitational ones ($\mathbb{E}_{\alpha\beta}$ and $\mathbb{H}_{\alpha\beta}$), and the charges by masses (i.e., density $\rho_{c}$ and current $j^{\alpha}$ of charge by density $\rho$ and current $J^{\alpha}$ of mass), one \emph{almost} obtains Eqs.~(\ref{analogy}.4b)-(\ref{analogy}.5b), (\ref{analogy}.7b)-(\ref{analogy}.8b), apart from a factor of 2 in the source term in (\ref{analogy}.5b) and the difference in the source of (\ref{analogy}.4b).
 This happens because, since $\mathbb{E}_{\alpha\beta}$ and $\mathbb{H}_{\alpha\beta}$ are spatial tensors, all the contractions with $U^{\alpha}$ present in Eqs.~(\ref{Eanti}) and (\ref{Banti}) vanish.
+In the case of vacuum, the four gravitational equations which are analogous to Maxwell's are thus \emph{exactly }obtained from the latter by simply replacing $\{E_{\alpha\beta},B_{\alpha\beta}\}\rightarrow\{\mathbb{E}_{\alpha\beta},\mathbb{H}_{\alpha\beta}\}$.